platformsh/platformsh-docs/reference/toolstacks/php/drupal/drush.md

 and database updates, revert features, perform database imports and dumps, and a whole lot more.
 You can reference the full set of Drush commands at [Drush.org](http://www.drush.org).
-If you have never used Drush before, you can learn more about it on the [Drush Github Repository](https://github.com/drush-ops/drush#description)
+If you have never used Drush before, you can learn more about it on the [Drush GitHub Repository](https://github.com/drush-ops/drush#description)

 Platform.sh uses Drush, so all environments  can utilize